mimiflynn/web-tech-basics/README.md

 ### Sample 2

 - Explain need for more paragraphs and images to be hidden instead of just one paragraph
     - add new `div` wrapper around existing paragraph
     - move `id` and `class` to the new wrapper `div`

+### Sample 3

+- Explain the use of tag names as CSS selectors
+  - add `html` selector with `font-family: sans-serif`
+  - add `section` selector with `width: 800px` and `margin: 0 auto`